anudishu/RAG-Terraform-Vertex/README.md

 ### 4️⃣ Set Environment Variables

-Replace placeholders with your actual values:
+Replace placeholders with your actual values and execute it one-by-one

 ```bash
 export PROJECT_ID="your-gcp-project-id" # get your project id from google cloud console